svrooij/sonos-api-docs/docs/services/av-transport.md

 |:----------|:-----|:------------|
 | **InstanceID** | `ui4` |  |
 | **CrossfadeMode** | `boolean` | true for on, false for off |

+**Remarks** Send to non-coordinator returns error code 800.
+Same for content, which does not support crossfade mode.

 ### NotifyDeletedURI